Resilient-Labs/morning-challenge-tic-tac-toe/README.md

 # Retro-Time Tic Tac Toe

-A simple to-do list Application.
-This app includes the ability for a user to add and/or delete a task and to mark a task complete.
+A Retro-themed tic tac toes Application.
+This app includes the ability for a user to play tic tac toe with another human player.
+Using X's and O's players can enjoy a game of tic tac toe!

 **Try it out here:** https://retrotimetictactoe.netlify.app/